About Journeys¶

 Note

 When adding multiple exit condition segments, all segments are unioned, so a customer only needs to match one of the segments in the exit conditions category in order to be considered part of it.
+You may add up to ten exit condition segments.

-Journeys canvas
+Journeys Canvas¶

-After establishing the audience and starting conditions of the journey, you will be taken to the Journeys canvas.
+After establishing the audience and starting conditions of the journey, you will be taken to the Journeys Canvas.
 This is the interface where you determine the steps of the journey and define how your brand will interact with customers at each step.

 The following building blocks are available to users for creating journeys:

-Journey start
+Journey start¶

 A start node displays the starting segments in a journey along with any exclusions.